sabhiram/raspberry-wifi-conf/README.md

 Once configured, it prompts the PI to reboot with the appropriate wifi credentials.
 If this process fails, it immediately re-enables the PI as an AP which can be configurable again.

+This project broadly follows these [instructions](http://www.maketecheasier.com/set-up-raspberry-pi-as-wireless-access-point/) in setting up a RaspberryPi as a wireless AP.

 ## Install

 #### Pre-requisites: